 You need to ensure you always enter your login details in the actual website of crypto exchange by checking the URL.
 Hackers often create fake website similar to a crypto exchange to get user login details if users enter those.
 They can also create fake wallets or send you emails asking you to download a specific crypto application.
 Those applications may have malware, so avoid such emails from unknown sources.

 Enable whitelisting withdrawal address option if available.
-Through this option, you withdraw funds to pre-approved wallet addresses.
+By this option, you can withdraw funds to pre-approved wallet addresses.
 This prevents unauthorized withdrawals.
 Secondly, keep monitoring your account activity, transaction history and balance.
 Turn on account notifications so you receive notifications about your account activity.

 Safety Practices for Decentralized Exchanges